 Fun, Food, Fandom: Minor League Baseball in North Carolina

 There’s never been a better time to catch a ballgame in North Carolina than this season.
-With 11 ballparks across the state, you have plenty of places to experience America’s pastime.
+With 11 ballparks across our state, you have plenty of places to experience America’s pastime.
 Intimate venues, catchy promotions, lovable mascots, unique food and beverages, and affordable prices mean the minors serve up major fun.

 Of the six Minor League Baseball “classifications,” North Carolina currently hosts Class A, Class A Advanced and Triple-A teams, and only one other state has more ball clubs than we do.